 The service in the hotel is professional as one might expect from the Ferragamo brand.
 Lungarno Hotel doesn’t have a spa or a gym but you can arrange an in-room massage treatment.
 Finally, if you want to cycle around the city, you can ask to borrow one of the hotel’s bicycles at the reception.

 Did you like this Hotel Lungarno review?
-Is this a place you would like to stay while visiting Florence?
+Is this five-star hotel a place you would like to stay in while visiting Florence?
 What was your favorite thing about this hotel?
 Let me know in the comments!

 Like it?
 Pin it.